Javihaus/temporal-optimizer/RESEARCH.md

 ---

-*This research represents a novel contribution to the intersection of physics-informed optimization and modern neural network training, establishing foundations for future developments in stability-enhanced optimization methods.*
+*This foundational research contributes to the intersection of physics-informed optimization and modern neural network training, providing important technical insights and establishing methodological frameworks for future developments in stability-enhanced optimization methods.*